-They have dictated to us terms of trade and relations of currency, that have relinquished our

-World Community, a Right inestimable to them and formidable to tyrants only.
+They have dictated to us terms of trade and relations of currency, that have relinquished our Rights as Equals in the World Community, a Right inestimable to them and formidable to tyrants only.

-They have burdened us with conference after conference to discuss these matters, at places unusual, uncomfortable and distant from the depository of our Public Records, for the sole purpose of fatiguing us into compliance with their
+They have burdened us with conference after conference to discuss these matters, at places unusual, uncomfortable and distant from the depository of our Public Records, for the sole purpose of fatiguing us into compliance with their measures.

-They have overthrown legitimate governments repeatedly, for opposing with manly firmness their invasions on the rights of the people.
+They have overthrown legitimate governments repeatedly, for opposing with manly firmness their invasions on rights of the people.